Datenschmutz/Voron-Backup-Script/README.md

 ## Configuration
 * The backup script has some additional configuration options.
 Open it with `sudo nano /home/$USER/backup.sh`
 *  Follow the instructions given in the script
-* You can also include any other folder if you feel the need.
-* The Syntax is: `sudo cp -r /YOUR/FOLDER/ "$MNTPATH"`

 ## Want a Mainsail/Fluidd Backup Macro?
 **Requires G-Gcode Shell Command Extension (install with KIAUH)**